 It’s easy to get obsessed with mass-produced, cult fashion brands.
 Their fast turnover ensures new styles every week, with frequent mark downs and click bait emails to keep you buying.
 But for a sustainable fashion brand that values longevity of style, ethical production and minimal impact on the planet, it’s hard to get that same traction.
-There are less collections released, clothes hardly get marked down, and the styles rarely change – all things that are core to being sustainable but are not so appealing to the average consumer.

 Each new collection has a different look and feel when it comes to prints and patterns, keeping the fans engaged and excited while maintaining a design that doesn’t go out of fashion at the end of the season.